 For the purposes of taxation, how is an individual defined as a resident of Denmark?

-An individual who has a home in Denmark where he/she lives is resident for tax purposes.
+An individual who has a home in Denmark where they live is considered a resident for tax purposes.

-An individual who stays in Denmark for at least six consecutive months is also resident in Denmark for tax purposes.
-Short stays abroad for leisure or holiday will not interrupt the six-month period.
+An individual who stays in Denmark for at least 6 consecutive months is also resident in Denmark for tax purposes.
+Short stays abroad for leisure or holiday will not interrupt the 6-month period.
 The tax liability comes into effect from the date of first arrival.

-Is there a de minimis number of days rule applying to residency start and end date?
-For example, taxpayers cannot come back to the host country for more than 10 days after their assignment has ended and they repatriate.
+Is there a de minimus number of days rule applying to residency start and end date?
+For example, taxpayers cannot come back to the host country/territory for more than 10 days after their assignment has ended and they repatriate.

-What if the assignee enters the country before the assignment begins?
+What if the assignee enters the country/territory before the assignment begins?